satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 This closed process and lack of analytic or summary measures prevents an evaluation or objective standardization of the scientific process.

-5. \*\*Reviews cannot evolve.\*\*
+5. \*\*Reviews take a lot of time, and once submitted cannot evolve.\*\*

-Not only is information generated during the review (criticism and feedback) unavailable, but after an article has been published, the review process simply ends, as if the work and interpretations of the results are sealed in a time capsule.
+A lengthy review process holds up the progress of science as well as grant submissions and therefore funding of research programs.
+And all the information generated during the review (criticism and feedback) is unavailable.
+Furthermore, after an article has been published the review process simply ends, as if the work and interpretations of the results are sealed in a time capsule.
 Data, methods, analysis, and interpretations of the results are all a product of their time and context, and at a later time may not stand up to scrutiny or may yield new insights.
 Simply enabling a continuing dialogue about each article